Iggy Azalea and Playboi Carti's Home Burglarized of More Than $350,000 in Jewelry

 KCS Presse / MEGA

-Iggy Azalea and Playboi Carti's Atlanta home was recently burglarized, multiple outlets reported Friday.
+Iggy Azalea and Playboi Carti's Atlanta home was recently burglarized, E!
+News can confirm.

-According to local news station WSB-TV, the rapper and her boyfriend reported more than $350,000 in jewelry were stolen from the rental property last Sunday, Nov.
-17. Among the missing items included a plethora of high-end watches, chains, rings and bracelets.
+The rapper and her boyfriend reported more than $350,000 in jewelry were stolen from the rental property last Sunday, Nov.
+17. Among the missing items included a plethora of high-end watches, chains, rings, earrings and bracelets.

-TMZ cites law enforcement sources who claim Iggy told authorities she was home alone when the burglary took place.
-The "Mo Bounce" performer reportedly heard footsteps but didn't think anything of it at the time.
-She also reported leaving her back door unlocked for Playboi.
+According to the incident report obtained by E!
+News, Iggy told authorities she was home alone when the burglary took place.
+The "Mo Bounce" performer heard footsteps coming from a different floor, but thought it could have been Playboi who entered through an unlocked back door.